damianhakert/damianhakert.github.io/source/handbook/sales-process/index.md

 1. Add-on - This type should be used for any incremental/upsell business sold into an existing account and division mid term, meaning not at renewal.
 1. Exisiting Account (new divsion) - This type should be used for new business sold into an existing account but a new division, a new puchasing group.
 1. Renewal - This type should be used for an existing account renewing their license with GitLab.
 Renewals can have their value increased, decreased or stay the same.
 We capture growth/loss as a field in Salesforce.com

+<h2 id="parent-and-child-accounts">Parent and Child Accounts</h2>
+* A Parent account is the business/organization which owns another business/organization.
+Example: Disney is the parent account of ESPN and ABC.
+* A Child Account is the organization you may have an opportunity with but is owned by the Parent Account.
+* You may have a opportuity with the Parent account and a Child Account.
+Example: Disney and ESPN may both be customers and have opportunities.
+* When selling into a new division (which has their own budget, different mailing address, and decision process) create a new account.
+This is the Child Account.
+For every child account, you must select the parent account by using the parent account field on the account page.
+* We want to do this as we can keep each opportunity with each child account separate and easily find all accounts and opportunities tied to a parent account.

 <h2 id="opportunity-naming-convention">Opportunity Naming Convention</h2>
 Opportunities will follow the following rules: